tcranston/cit-vetlifu/index.md

 {:/}

 ## How does LIFU differ from conventional therapeutic ultrasound?
-LIFU is a lower frequency than conventional ultrasound (such as used for scanning babies), which allows the ultrasound beam to penetrate to deeper tissues.
-It has a pulsed and continuous setting allowing for both a thermal and non-thermal effect.
-The ultrasound beam is focused which allows for more targeted treatment of deep tissue areas aswell as allowing effective treatment of joint pathologies such as osteoarthritis.
+LIFU is a revolutionary technology that emits low frequency, focused ultrasound waves.
+A lower frequency than conventional therapeutic ultrasound allows the ultrasound waves to penetrate deeper.
+Focussing the waves, in contrast to scattered waves emitted by conventional machines, allows for more precise treatment of a problem area.
+Focussing the waves also allows for therapeutic levels to be reached actually within a joint.
+Thus LIFU not only helps with pain and inflammation within a joint caused by conditions such as osteoarthritis, but also with the associated muscular compensations that accompany such conditions.

 {::nomarkdown}
 <br />